-New evidence in a Nature Communications paper shows that it might be absorbing more carbon than this.
-The experts discovered that the very surface of the ocean is currently cooler than a few meters below, indicating an increase in the ability of the ocean to absorb greenhouse gases.
+New evidence from Nature Communications suggests that it might be absorbing more carbon than this.
+Experts discovered that the very surface of the ocean is currently cooler than a few meters below, indicating an increase in the ability of the ocean to absorb greenhouse gases.

-According to the United Nations, it also captured up to 90 percent of the excess heat that carbon emissions generated.
+According to the United Nations, the ocean also captures up to 90 percent of the excess heat generated by global carbon emissions.
+This buffering effect helps moderate global temperatures and slows down the pace of warming.

 A carbon sink is any reservoir that absorbs and stores more carbon from the atmosphere than it releases.
-A carbon source can also absorb carbon from the atmosphere.
+In contrast, a carbon source can also absorb carbon from the atmosphere.
 However, it releases more than it takes away.

-The Earth depends on three types of natural carbon sinks.
+The Earth depends on three types of carbon sinks.
 These are:

 Soil